rodan123/piblock/README.md

 04/13/18

 17) New branch that contains modifications to work with VOIP callerID.
 VOIP displays an 11 digit number vs the POTS 10 numbers.
 Many other minor changes to improve functionality.
-Whitelist entries announced by IBM Bluemix using the data from the entries comment field if terminated withe an asterisk.
+Whitelist entries announced by IBM Bluemix using the data from the entry's comment field if terminated with an asterisk.